open-mpi/ompi/docs/tuning-apps/fault-tolerance/supported.rst

 provided support for a wide range of resilience techniques:

 * Current

-    * User Level Fault Mitigation techniques similar to those defined in the context of the MPI Forum (this is the closest match when migrating from FT-MPI);  :ref:`See its documentation section <ulfm-label>`.
+    * User Level Fault Mitigation techniques similar to those defined in the context of the MPI Forum (this is the closest match when migrating from FT-MPI); :ref:`see its documentation section
+      <ulfm-label>`.

 * Deprecated / no longer available

     * Coordinated and uncoordinated process checkpoint and restart.
 Similar to those implemented in LAM/MPI and MPICH-V, respectively.